Divorce Tax Considerations

 Alimony and Child Support

-Alimony is tax deductible to the person who pays it and is taxable income of the person who receives it.
+As of 2019, alimony is no longer tax deductible to the person who pays it but it is taxable income of the person who receives it.
 Child support is not tax deductible to the person who pays it and is not included by the person who receives it.

 There may be tax advantages in how to structure these payments.
-For instance, a spouse with a high income might wish to pay more alimony versus child support for the tax deduction.
 You should consult with your attorney about how to structure these settlements.

 Your filing status depends on your marital status on the last day of the tax year: